SchisslerGroup/Bigsimr.jl/docs/src/getting_started.md

 gr()
 ```

-We’re going to show the basic use and syntax of *bigsimr* by using the New York air quality data set (airquality) included in the *RDatasets* package.
+We’re going to show the basic use and syntax of *Bigsimr* by using the New York air quality data set (airquality) included in the *RDatasets* package.
 We will focus specifically on the temperature (degrees Fahrenheit) and ozone level (parts per billion).

 ```@example started
-using bigsimr, Distributions
+using Bigsimr, Distributions
 using RDatasets, DataFrames, Statistics
 ```